swiftybo/Javascript-Notes/spread-and-rest.md

 In this function, we expand the `values` parameter with the spread operator and run through each element with a `for` loop.

 When the function is called, the passed-in numbers array will now be expanded.

+Even though this works, this approach is not often seen as we are limiting to only accepting an array as the arguement for the add function.
+It is better to use a rest operator in the function and if an array is being passed in during the function call, expand the array using the spread operator.
 <br><br>

 #### Function 2